 FIND AFFORDABLE SCHOOLS

-Best Physician Assistant Programs in Virginia – 2023
+8 Best Physician Assistant Schools in Virginia – 2023

 From busy tertiary care hospitals in the state’s largest metropolises to frontline clinics battling the opioid epidemic in rural districts, you’ll find physician assistants everywhere in Virginia.
 In the 2019 General Assembly session, Virginia legislators voted to give physician assistants more autonomy in their scope of practice; thus, opening the way to freeing physician assistants from current stipulations that maintain they may only practice under the supervision of a licensed doctor.
 We’ve made it simpler for you to find the physician assistant training program you’d like to pursue by ranking the best physician assistant programs in Virginia.

 RECOMMENDED ONLINE HEALTHCARE SCHOOLS

 What Kind of Courses are Offered by Physician Assistant Programs in Virginia?

 Coursework at physician assistant schools in Virginia is equally divided between classroom instruction and experiential learning opportunities in hospitals, ambulatory care clinics and community health agencies.
 You’ll study many of the same topics that are covered in medical school such as cardiology, hematology and emergency medicine, but you’ll also learn about the fundamentals of medical history taking and the legal stipulations the state of Virginia places upon your scope of practice.
 By the time you graduate, you’ll understand how to be a focal point for the patients you interact with and a resource who can help those patients obtain the services they need.

 Length & Cost of Physician Assistant Programs in Virginia